International network for sustainable cities

 Current network members are:

-From France: Grenoble, La Rochelle, Paris and St. Brieuc
+From France: Grenoble, La Rochelle, Montpellier, St. Brieuc and Strasbourg.

 For more information, please contact: